Avdeev99/rmq-masstransit/README.md

 # RabbitMQ MassTransit with JSON-RPC

-.NET applications that demonstrate how to use MassTransit with RabbitMQ for message publishing and consuming using the JSON-RPC 2.0 protocol format.
+.NET applications that demonstrate how to use MassTransit with RabbitMQ for message publishing and consuming using the JSON-RPC 2.0 protocol format with a generic, type-safe approach.

 ## Quick Start